 You can also make a stop at the Ray Burton Scenic Overlook, just minutes from Bretton Woods, that provides a stunning view of the Omni Mount Washington Resort, one of New Hampshires grand hotels, with the Presidential Mountain Range in the background.
 A stop at the hotel for lunch or a beverage is another way to take in the beautiful mountain views.

 As you continue down route 302, you’ll formally enter Crawford Notch where you will be notified by a state park sign.
-The AMC Highland Center will be on your right, as well as the train tracks that the Conway Scenic Railroad follows for its iconic Mountaineer Excursion from North Conway through Crawford Notch.
+The AMC Highland Center will be on your right (if you're driving south), as well as the train tracks that the Conway Scenic Railroad follows for its iconic Mountaineer Excursion from North Conway through Crawford Notch.

 Known for having over 40 hikes and ten waterfalls within its grounds, as you drive deeper into Crawford Notch State Park, you’ll see signage for one its more well known waterfall hikes, Arethusa Falls.
 This waterfall is 2.8 miles and dog friendly, as long as dogs are kept on a leash.
 This trail is rated as moderate with some unstable ground made by rocks and roots.
 Appropriate footwear in the form of sneakers or hiking shoes should be considered.